cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 `templateId` is the ID of the policy to be linked against. `new_id` is the ID of the newly generated template-linked policy, and `values` is a mapping from slots (`?principal` or `?resource`) to entities.

-## Convert Cedar policy format to JSON policy format
+## Convert Cedar policy format to JSON policy format using Java

+**Note**: These steps are specific to Java, the process will be different using other languages.

-If you have a policy statement in Cedar format, for example if you've used Amazon Verified Permission's [BatchGetPolicy](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_BatchGetPolicy.html) API operation, and want to convert it to JSON policy format, follow these steps:
+If you have a policy statement in Cedar policy format, for example if you've used Amazon Verified Permission's [BatchGetPolicy](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_BatchGetPolicy.html) API operation, and want to convert it to JSON policy format, follow these steps:

 1. Get the policy statement by calling the [parseStaticPolicy](https://github.com/cedar-policy/cedar-java/blob/main/CedarJava/src/main/java/com/cedarpolicy/model/policy/Policy.java) method.
 2. Convert the policy statement to JSON by calling the [toJson](https://github.com/cedar-policy/cedar-java/blob/main/CedarJava/src/main/java/com/cedarpolicy/model/policy/Policy.java) method.